Ennead-Architects-LLP/NYU-HQ/sender/README.md

 The executable will:
 1. Auto-detect your Windows username
-2. Look for HTML files in:
+2. Look for report files (HTML, CSS, JS, JSON, images) in:
    ```
    C:\Users\{YOUR_USERNAME}\Documents\EnneadTab Ecosystem\EA_Dist\Apps\_revit\EnneaDuck.extension\EnneadTab Tailor.tab\Proj.
 2534.panel\NYU HQ.pulldown\monitor_area.pushbutton\reports
    ```
-3. Find the most recently modified HTML file
+3. Find all supported files (HTML, CSS, JS, JSON, PNG, JPG)
-4. Upload it directly to GitHub
+4. Upload them all directly to GitHub's `docs/` folder with their original filenames
-5. The file is committed automatically with a timestamp
+5. Each file is committed automatically with a timestamp

 ### After Running